Home

 A diverse pool of highly-qualified visiting faculty also complement the EEI staff.
 These professors either represent partner institutions in other countries, or are contracted locally as appropriate.
 They teach and/or assist with course offerings in their area of expertise.
 In addition, guest presentations are often provided by local specialists during field study visits, and other support staff assist with logistical planning as necessary.

-Humboldt State University, Office of Extended Education Humboldt State University, Office of Extended Education Humboldt State University, Office of Extended Education
+Humboldt State University, Office of Extended Education Humboldt State University, College of Extended Education & Global Engagement

 (California, U.S.A.)